Government of South Korea: Judicial branch

 The judicial branch of South Korea is organized into two groups.
 One is the Constitutional Court which is the highest court on adjudication of matters on constitutionality, including judicial review and constitutional review.
 Another is ordinary courts on matters except jurisdiction of Constitutional Court.
-These ordinary courts are regarding the Supreme Court as the highest court.
+These ordinary courts regard the Supreme Court as the highest court.
 Both the Chief Justice of the Supreme Court and the President of the Constitutional Court have equivalent status as two heads of the judiciary branch in South Korea.